 2. Visit a resident virtually

 Staff at Good Samaritan Society locations are trying to help residents see their loved ones through technology.
-For example, in Beatrice, Nebraska, Skype has been downloaded to center-provided Kindles, and FaceTime is another option offered to residents to be able to see friends and family.
-Zoom, on staff laptops there, makes it possible to talk with family members in multiple locations at once.
+For example, FaceTime is an option offered to residents to be able to see friends and family using a smartphone.
+Zoom, on staff laptops, makes it possible to talk with family members in multiple locations at once.

 3. Send a gift